react-native-datetimepicker/datetimepicker/README.md

 See this [issue](https://github.com/react-native-datetimepicker/datetimepicker/issues/313)

-This repository was moved out of the react native community GH organization, in accordance to [this proposal](https://github.com/react-native-community/discussions-and-proposals/issues/176).
+Note: the module was recently moved out of the `@react-native-community` npm scope.
+Please install from `@react-native-datetimepicker/datetimepicker`.
-The module is still published on `npm` under the old namespace (as documented) but will be published under a new namespace soon, with a major version bump.

 # React Native DateTimePicker